Sharon High School: Sports

 Sharon High School is a member of the Hockomock League and part of the Davenport Division.
 They are known for their successful tennis and gymnastics programs.
 The men's tennis team has won 44 league titles dating back to 1971 and won 38 straight titles between 1980 and 2018.
 From May 2010 to May 2018, they won 123 straight matches against opponents in the Hockomock League.
 They have also won 7 state championships since the program's inception.
 The woman's tennis team has won 21 league titles overall, the most in the Hockomock League.
 The gymnastics team has won more league titles than any other team in the Hockomock League, with 18 total.

 The Sharon High football team won the school's first-ever state championship on December 1, 2012, defeating Wayland, 12–3, in the Eastern Massachusetts Division III Super Bowl at Bentley University.
 Head Coach Dave Morse was named the New England Patriots High School Coach of the Year, and senior captain and middle linebacker Brad Schiff, who recorded the game-sealing interception in the fourth quarter, was named to numerous All-State teams.

 Extracurriculars

-Sharon High School offers over 130 extracurricular programs, including a competitive Sharon DECA team, Mock Trial, two student government organizations, Model UN, Science Olympiad, CyberPatriot, Quiz Bowl, and Debate.
+Sharon High School offers over 130 extracurricular programs, including a competitive DECA team, Mock Trial, two student government organizations, Model UN, Science Olympiad, CyberPatriot, Quiz Bowl, and Debate.
 The Sharon Math and Science Tournament was the first regional dual science and math tournament for middle schoolers, which began at Sharon High in 2014.
-Sharon also has a successful Mock Trial team, winning Massachusetts state championships in 2007 and 2021, coming in second in 2009, and becoming state semifinalists in 2025.
+Sharon also has a successful Mock Trial team, winning Massachusetts state championships in 2007 and 2021, coming second in 2009, and qualifying for the state semifinals in 2025 and 2026.
 They have appeared in the state tournament almost every year since the club's inception at Sharon High School.